 Reset the MySQL root password.
-Enter the following command, followed by the password you obtained in the previous step.
-MySQL will ask you to change the password.
+Enter the following command.
+You are prompted for the password you obtained in the previous step.
+MySQL then asks you to change the password.

-'''

 /usr/bin/mysql_secure_installation

-'''

 2.2.
 Configuring SAM and Schema Registry Metadata Stores in MySQL